Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/06-Operations-Pt1/Lesson6.md

 There are two ways to execute operations:

-**Operation Queues** &mdash; Typically, you execute operations by adding them to an operation queue &mdash; an instance of the `OperationQueue` class).
+**Operation Queues** &mdash; Typically, you execute operations by submitting them to an operation queue &mdash; an instance of the `OperationQueue` class &mdash; to be processed based on the priority of each operation submitted.

 An operation queue executes its operations either __*directly*__ &mdash; by running them on secondary threads &mdash; or __*indirectly*__ using the `libdispatch` library (aka, GCD).